percona/pmm-doc/docs/details/dashboards/dashboard-home-experimental.md

 ![!image](../../_images/PMM_Home_Dashboard_Experimental.png)

-The experimental Home Dashboard provides a high level overview of your environment.
+The experimental Home Dashboard provides a high level view of your environment.

 This new Home Dashboard displays data that is organized in panels as given below.